Regenerative Restoration

 It takes a village…

-Complex projects like the restoration of lower Chute Creek rely on the collective wisdom, expertise, and support of many, organizations and individuals alike, united by a shared commitment to nature-based, regenerative solutions.
+Complex projects like the restoration of lower Chute Creek rely on the collective wisdom, expertise, and support of many organizations and individuals united by a shared commitment to nature-based, regenerative solutions.
 We’re clear that everyone who supports this vision makes an important difference.
 That’s how lower Chute Creek is getting done, and how broader change takes root.
-This page exists to gratefully acknowledge and honour those involved in our particular collective effort.
+This page exists to gratefully acknowledge and honour those involved in this collective effort.

 Partners & Supporters: